"When the sun has set, no candle can replace it." ― George R.R. Martin

 Say “Bon Voyage" to the tranquility of Koh Tao, our list heads down to Indonesia to a 3726m active volcano - Mount Rinjani, where you can have another spectacular sunset experience.
-An adventurous challenge for those who love to trek, and we promise the reward in the end is like the icing on the cake!
+An adventurous challenge for those who love to trek, and we promise the reward, in the end, is like the icing on the cake!
 Hiking Mt.
 Rinjani is actually a serious task that requires at least one night camping on the mountain.

 Situated in Lombok island, Mount Rinjani is a popular site for tourists to watch sunrise and sunset.
-The sunset view from Mount Rinjani is often described as “unbelievable" - since from such height, the clouds form up thickly like hundreds layers of cotton candies.
-And after the clouds are cleared, hikers can enjoy the spectacular scope which is the wide view of Gunung Agung - the highest mountain in Bali over the horizon, the popular Gili Islands on one side and Segara Anak Lake/Mount Baru Jani at the bottom.
+The sunset view from Mount Rinjani is often described as “unbelievable" - since, from such height, the clouds form up thickly like hundreds of layers of cotton candies.
+And after the clouds are cleared, hikers can enjoy the spectacular scope which is the wide view of Gunung Agung - the highest mountain in Bali over the horizon, the popular Gili Islands on one side, and Segara Anak Lake/Mount Baru Jani at the bottom.

 Recognized as a World Heritage Site by UNESCO in 1994, Ha Long Bay - a complex of 3,000 limestone islands, called karsts, emerge mystically from the waters of the Gulf of Tonkin.
 Its majestic landscape was amazingly filmed in some famous movies, such as Indochine (1992), and the box-office blockbuster Kong: Skull Island (2017).
 Numerous islands topped with rainforests and mysterious wave-eroded grottoes unsurprisingly make Ha Long Bay become the number one tourism hub in Northern Vietnam.
 The best way to explore this myriad of exotic islets and hidden gems is by going on a cruise.